Michael Edward Nogay

 Always ask your lawyer about his or her actual court experience before making a decision regarding who to retain in a tough case.

 While most cases are resolved by settlements, it is best to proceed as if your case may end up being tried before a judge or jury.
 Insurance companies know which lawyers settle early and which lawyers would just as soon fight for their client in a courtroom.
 Experienced lawyers are always at a premium.
-Mr. Nogay is very experienced, having tried tough cases in courtrooms over the past 30 years
+Mr. Nogay has earned his stripes, having tried tough cases in throughout the tri-state area in courtrooms over the past 40 years.

 Mr. Nogay is admitted to practice law in state and federal courts in West Virginia, Ohio and Pennsylvania and has tried cases before juries in each of those states.
-His primary litigation focus has been on medical malpractice and serious personal injury cases.
-Mike and his law partner, Jim Sellitti, have what is believed to be the largest civil jury verdict in Hancock County (WV) history in a medical malpractice case: $2.75 million.
+His primary litigation focus has been on medical malpractice, serious auto and truck personal injury cases, and federal criminal cases.
+Mike and his law partner, Jim Sellitti, have what is believed to be one of the largest civil jury verdicts in Hancock County (WV) history in a medical malpractice case: $2.75 million.

 Mr. Nogay has tried cases before juries in West Virginia, Ohio and Pennsylvania, and has represented clients throughout the tri-state area, including: